-Kevlar is a cordage variety in which Kevlar fibers are wound or braided into a rope.
-Kevlar is a proprietary synthetic fiber developed by DuPont in 1965.
+Kevlar Kevlar is a proprietary synthetic fiber developed by DuPont in 1965.
 Kevlar is an aramid; aramids are a class of heat-resistant, durable synthetic fibers.
 These qualities of strength and heat resistance make Kevlar fiber an ideal construction material for certain types of rope.
 Ropes are essential industrial and commercial utilities and have been since before recorded history.
 Read More…

 Kevlar ropes are used in construction, marine contexts and even for consumer recreational purposes.
 They are used as mooring lines for ships and recreational watercraft, as furniture components, as hauling utilities and for a host of other purposes.
 Kevlar cables are strong enough to support the weight of suspension footbridges; Kevlar rope has more strength pound-for-pound than steel.
 These ropes feature low elasticity, high strength, high chemical resistance and are easy to splice.
 Some other applications of Kevlar rope include mine sweep cables, riser tensioners, moorings on oil rigs, winch lines for utility trucks, helicopter slings, oil containment booms and the lift lines of light-duty cranes.